Nordita, Stockholm, Sweden

 This prestiguous prize of the EPS Statistical Nonlinear Physics Division was created and awarded

 for the first time in 2017.
 It is given out every 2 years.
-The 2019 prize will be awarded during the conference in Stockholm.
+The 2019 prize was awarded during the conference in Stockholm to

-Prize winners will be selected by the selection Committee in early 2019, in
+Prize winners were selected by the selection Committee in February 2019, in

 In 2017 the two senior prize winners were Itamar Procaccia and Peter Grassberger.